-We were engaged to perform an audit in accordance with OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, by Housing Authority of the Town of Dover as of and for the year ended September 30, 2015, and have issued our reports thereon dated February 8, 2016.
+We were engaged to perform an audit in accordance with the Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), by Housing Authority of the Town of Dover as of and for the year ended September 30, 2016, and have issued our reports thereon dated February 9, 2017.
 The information in the "Hard Copy Documents" column was included within the scope, or was a by-product of that audit.
-Further, our opinion on the fair presentation of the supplementary information dated September 30, 2015, was expressed in relation to the basic financial statements of Housing Authority of the Town of Dover taken as a whole.
+Further, our opinion on the fair presentation of the supplementary information dated September 30, 2016, was expressed in relation to the basic financial statements of Housing Authority of the Town of Dover taken as a whole.

-A copy of the reporting package required by OMB Circular A-133, which includes the auditor's reports, is available in its entirety from Housing Authority of the Town of Dover.
+A copy of the reporting package required by OMB Uniform Guidance, which includes the auditor's reports, is available in its entirety from Housing Authority of the Town of Dover.
 We have not performed any additional auditing procedures since the date of the aforementioned audit reports.
 Further, we take no responsibility for the security of the information transmitted electronically to the U.S. Department of Housing and Urban Development, PIH-REAC.